Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Rank half-edged stranded graphs and a generalized polynomial invariant

-Let us come back to the elements of the graphs.
-An edge $e$ is called bridge if $\cG \vee e$ becomes disconnected.
-There is no self-loop at this moment.
+Let us investigate some properties of a HEcTG $\crrG_{\mf^0}$.
+The notion of bridge is standard.
+By definition of a proper edge coloring, HEcTGs cannot contain loops.

-As in the case of ribbon graphs with flags, introducing tensor graphs with flags requires a special treatment for faces.
-Using Definition \ref{pinch}, faces can be open or closed connected components if they pass through external points or not.
+As in the case of HESGs, by introducing sHEs on colored tensor graphs, we distinguish two types of faces.
+Using Definition \ref{facestrand}, faces can be open or closed connected components if they pass through external points of sHEs or not (let us recall that these are also cycles and paths in the abstract graph formed by all strands and chords of the underlying HESG).
 An open face with color pair (01) is highlighted in red in Figure \ref{fig:tenfla}.
-The sets of closed and open faces will be denoted by $\cF_{\inter}$ and $\cF_{\ext}$, respectively.
-Hence, for a rank $D$ colored graph with flags, the set $\cF$ of faces is the disjoint union $\cF_{\inter} \cup \cF_{\ext}$.
-The notion of closed or open rank 3 colored tensor graph can be reported accordingly if $\cF_{\ext}=\emptyset$ or not, respectively.
+The sets of closed and open faces are denoted by $\cF_{\inter}$ and $\cF_{\ext}$, respectively.
+Hence, for a rank $D$ HEcTG, the set $\cF$ of faces is the disjoint union $\cF_{\inter} \cup \cF_{\ext}$.

-A bubble is open or external if it contains open faces otherwise it is closed or internal.
-Open and closed bubbles for a rank 3 colored tensor graph with flags given in Figure \ref{fig:tenfla} have been illustrated therein.
-The sets of closed and open bubbles will be denoted by $\cB_{\inter}$ and $\cB_{\ext}$, respectively.
+To define $p$-bubbles for HEcTG, we simply replace ``edge'' by ``edge or sHE'', and ``underlying graph'' by ``underlying HEG'' in Definition \ref{def:pbub}.
+We say that a $p$-bubble in some HEcTG $\crrG_{\mf^0}$ is open if its underlying graph contains half-edges.
+Hence, a $p$-bubble is open if it contains open faces, otherwise it is closed.
+Open and closed bubbles for a rank 3 HEcTG have been illustrated in Figure \ref{fig:tenfla}.
+The sets of closed and open bubbles are denoted by $\cB_{\inter}$ and $\cB_{\ext}$, respectively.